 The motor is strong enough to generate 30 horsepower and 113 ft-lbs of torque.
 These levels translate into a 25-mph top speed and a maximum range per charge of 45 miles.
 A battery life indicator keeps the driver safe from the unpleasant surprise of running out mid-task.
 Recharging takes 8 to 12 hours.

 Polaris makes the Ranger EV capable of hauling 1,000 lbs of payload in its bed box.
 The rear features a 2-inch standard receiver hitch for trailers, mowers, and the like.
-The UTV can tow up to 1,500 lbs but does not have a front winch.
-10-inch ground clearance and 9-inch rear suspension travel make the Ranger competent on trails and open ground.
+The UTV can tow up to 1,500 pounds but does not have a front winch.
+Ten-inch ground clearance and 9-inch rear suspension travel make the Ranger competent on trails and open ground.

 3. Polaris Ranger XP Kinetic EV

 Though it looks very similar to the basic Ranger EV, the Ranger XP Kinetic is a very different beast in key ways.
 Polaris ripped out the lead-acid batteries of the standard Ranger and built the new version around lithium-ion batteries.